Calima94/Train_Myo_Signals/README.md

 # Train_Myo_Signals

-This Repository is to save and process EMG Data from Myo armband
+This Repository is for processing, analysing and generate classifiers with EMG (Eletromiography) data.

+## How to use